Freddie Freeman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Reds pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.